LaDoom/Pathfinder-Notes/Pathfinder/Campaign Notes/Sessions/Session 5/Session 5 Note.md

 Half a days travel east along the coast (Survival Roll DC 16) will lead the players to the cave where a small clutch of Sea Devils have made camp with their Water Wolves (Reskinned dogs) are guarding

 at the end of the caves there will be a Sea Devil Brute praying to a make shift shrine made of the bones of men and sea life, tied with seaweed and kept in place by a ring of coral.
 This shrine is a small crack to demiplane of the Sea Devils god.
 Azrial can absorb some of this power, allowing him to grow stronger.
-This can only be done with Alanias Permission though
+This can only be done with Alanias Permission though.

 (Following this the players will level up to 3)